nologic/blog/_posts/2016-02-28-ARM64-method-tracing.md

 __Figure 1:__ Patching at high level

 On the high level the hooking works something like this. `objc_msgSend` instructions are modified in the preamble to jump to another function.
 This other function will perform our custom tracing features, restore the CPU state and return to a jump table.
-The jump table is a custom piece of code that will execute the preamble instructions that we've overwritten and jump back to `objc_msgSend` to continue with normal execution.
+The jump table is a dynamically generated piece of code that will execute the preamble instructions that we've overwritten and jump back to `objc_msgSend` to continue with normal execution.

 ## Hooking